 5- Refrigerate and wait for at least 12 hours

 6- Filter the cold brew coffee concentrate.
 I will use my regular coffee filter for this.
 If you don’t have one, you can line a sieve with some cheesecloth…but that can get expensive if you are going to be making a lot of this Ice Cold Brewed Espresso Coffee Recipe.
-Another great option is a nut milk bag.

 7- Adjust your coffee concentrate with milk or water and a sweetener.

 A couple of years ago, I found this article in my local paper, the Montreal Gazette and this article from the New York Times Food section.
 Once I tried this recipe, I immediately tasted the difference “cold brewing” made and was hooked.
 I’ve adjusted the ratio to suit my personal tastes.
 Needless to say, I’ve been making it ever since.
-Feel free to adjust the amount of coffee beans to the amount of water to suit your own personal taste.
+Feel free to adjust the number of coffee beans to the amount of water to suit your own personal taste.